 Wood: Avoid wooden equipment in the areas that are prone to get wet as they absorb moisture.
 You can go for laminated wooden service counters since they are attractive and can be used in the customer service area.

 9. Purchasing New or Used Equipment

-One of the major dilemmas that restaurateurs face while purchasing restaurant equipment is whether to purchase new equipment or second-hand.
+One of the major dilemmas that restaurateurs face while buying restaurant equipment is whether to purchase new equipment or second-hand.
 You can save almost 70% of the cost if you are buying used equipment.
-Always compare the price of a new equipment and see how it fares with the used one.
+Always compare the price of new equipment and see how it fares with the used one.
 Check for leaks and rust.
 If the equipment requires repair, then buying it would not be a great deal since damage is likely to happen again.
 Try to purchase a previously used restaurant equipment that is still under warranty.